Helmets for Large Heads

 And the future: Register your needsOver the decades, the average American's head size has increased.
-Manufacturers are aware of this long term trend, but until the 2005 model year they apparently doubted that there is a large enough market for extra large helmets to make a profit on them.
+Manufacturers are aware of this long term trend, but until the 2005 model year they apparently doubted that there was a large enough market for extra large helmets to make a profit on them.
 Up until then, only Bell had produced an XXL model, fitting up to 8 1/4 or 26" circumference heads.
 In the years since then, more manufacturers are making larger sizes, but still not large enough for some heads.

 If demand becomes more evident, more large helmets will appear on the market.
-We have tried to help by giving helmet manufacturers at ASTM helmet standards committee meetings copies of letters from consumers who were searching desperately for larger helmets, and suggesting to the manufacturers that there might be money to be made making a larger helmet.
+We have tried to help by highlighting this need to helmet manufacturers at ASTM helmet standards committee meetings and suggesting to the manufacturers that there might be money to be made making a larger helmet.
 It could help if more people needing large helmets would contact the manufacturers.
 Here are a few selling in the US market:

 And at least one in Japan, made for rounder heads, the OGK Kabuto Steair-X. See our page on rounder heads.